awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-ecs-web-server-cdk.md

 HelloEcsStack.MyWebServerServiceURLYYYYYYYY = http://Hello-MyWeb-ZZZZZZZZZZZZZ-ZZZZZZZZZZ.us-west-2.elb.amazonaws.com
 ```

-## Step 3: Test the Web server<a name="ecs-web-server-cdk-step-3"></a>
+## Step 3: Test the web server<a name="ecs-web-server-cdk-step-3"></a>

-Copy the URL from the deployment output and paste it into your Web browser\.
-You should see a welcome message from the Web server\.
+Copy the URL from the deployment output and paste it into your web browser\.
+The following welcome message from the web server is displayed\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/simple-php-app-congrats.png)

 ## Step 4: Clean up<a name="ecs-web-server-cdk-step-4"></a>

-Now that you're done with the Web server \(it doesn't do anything besides display the Congratulations message\), you can tear down the service using the CDK\.
-Issue `cdk destroy` in your app's main directory\.
-Doing this will prevent unintended AWS charges\.
+After you're finished with the web server, end the service using the CDK by running the `cdk destroy` command in your application's main directory\.
+Doing this prevents you from incurring any unintended charges in the future\.

 ## Next steps<a name="ecs-web-server-cdk-next-steps"></a>

-To learn more about developing AWS infrastructure using the AWS CDK, see the [AWS CDK Developer Guide](https://docs.aws.amazon.com/cdk/v2/guide/)\.
+To learn more about how to develop AWS infrastructure using the AWS CDK, see the [AWS CDK Developer Guide](https://docs.aws.amazon.com/cdk/v2/guide/)\.

-For information about writing AWS CDK apps in your language of choice, see:
+For information about writing AWS CDK apps in your language of choice, see the following:

 ------
 #### [ TypeScript ]